In Utah, the leading cause of death for 10-17-year-olds is suicide.

 The first thing we must see is:

 Social movements, like how rumors spread, or smoking, and yes, suicide, rely on “three agents of change.”
-These agents are attributed with 80% of the work of spreading an idea while only representing 20% of the population.
+These agents are attributed to 80% of the work of spreading an idea while only representing 20% of the population.

 These three influencers are: